aimeos/aimeos-docs/src/providers/service/decorators.md

 }
 ```

 The code above intercepts the *calcPrice()* method for example.
 It receives the same parameters as the service provider and must return a value if this is documented in the interface describing the method.
-To underlying object is available via `$this->getProvider()` and it can be used to call any method of that object.
+The underlying object is available via `$this->getProvider()` and it can be used to call any method of this object.
 Normally it's the same method as the implemented one but it can be another one too.

 For examples of decorators and their implementations, you should have a look at the [available decorators](https://github.com/aimeos/aimeos-core/tree/master/lib/mshoplib/src/MShop/Service/Provider/Decorator) in the Aimeos core.